alissatroiano/Dash/README.md

 ![responsive-view](static/images/responsive.png)

-Dash is a recipe crowdsourcing application for men & women, (ages 24 - 39), who want to find and share recipes.
+Dash is a recipe sharing application for men & women, (ages 24 - 39), who want to find and share recipes.

 ## UX